scarletdev/mygarbage/README.md

-# mygarbage
-# just python beginner files
+just python beginner files
-# all written by noob me
+all written by #noob# me